 Square Adds $170 Million Bitcoin to its Balance Sheet

-Square Inc. increased Bitcoin allocation from 1% of its cash balance to 5%.
+Square Inc. has increased its Bitcoin allocation from 1% of its cash balance to 5%.

-- Square Inc. revealed $170 million Bitcoin purchase during the recent dip.
+- Square Inc. has revealed it made a $170 million Bitcoin purchase during the recent dip.

 - Bitcoin trading on Cash App accounted for majority of Square's revenue in 2020.

 - The company has increased its Bitcoin holdings to $420 million, bought at an average price of $25,000.